 “Firefly meets Serenity.”– Mark Gardner, Article 94

 The members of Avian Unit will give everything they have for one another–and to save the Planetary Alliance Cooperative.

 Fallon and her team need answers.
 Not only about what happened to Fallon, but also what’s gone wrong with the PAC.
-If getting those answers means attacking the very government they’re fighting for, then so be it.
+If getting those answers means launching an attack on the very government they’re fighting for, then so be it.
 Storming the PAC base on Earth will certainly be a unique challenge.
 But then, Avian Unit specializes in tackling the toughest cases.

 Can they outmaneuver the very people who trained them?
 Any mistakes will cost them their lives, and any chance of saving the alliance.
 Can one tiny rebellion keep the PAC from splintering?